jerryzhao173985/Inverse-reinforcement-learning-in-C-/README.md

 # Inverse reinforcement learning in C++

-Implement of Maxent Algorithm (Inverse Reinforcement Learning) with C++
+Implementation of Maxent Algorithm (Inverse Reinforcement Learning) with C++